Passport Photo Shadows: Is It Also Unacceptable on Face, Neck, Under Chin?

 Posing.
 You are not allowed to pose unnaturally, pout, squint, or tilt in a photo for your future document.
 Make sure your body posture is relaxed.
 Keep your head and shoulder straight with a direct look into the camera.
 The person who takes the photo should hold the smartphone 15 inches away in front of you and try not to cast shadows on your face and passport photo.

 Chin.
-The most problematic part of the passport photo shadows ever appearing is the chin.
+The most problematic part of the shadows in a passport photo ever appearing is the chin.
 If you tried a thousand tricks and ways and your picture still comes out with a shadow under your chin, here’s a life hack.
 Put an additional source of light at your waist-high, streaming it in the direction of your face.
 Arrange the light evenly distributed in your passport photography area.

 Diffused light.
 Ensure your face is evenly lit.
 Try to illuminate your upper body the best way possible with all the lights at your disposal.
 Remember though not to overexpose your image.
 The photo color should preserve its saturation and not come out faded.
 Again, this is possible when you’ve got well-distributed light around the photo shoot area.